GoryMoon/swc/README.md

 swc
 =========

-This is a small and basic newline, word and character counter made for and assignment in C programming.
+This is a small and basic newline, word and character counter made for an assignment in C programming.

 How to use can be find by using:
 ```sh